 - Industrial users with the aim of promoting sustainable development

 - Consumers with strong purchasing power and a high degree of environmental awareness

-- Legislative and regulatory frameworks that actively promote sustainable development and aligned innovations
+- Selected legislative and regulatory frameworks that actively promote sustainable development and aligned innovations

 It is essential for the further development of the market that products are marketed profitably even at this early stage.
 A secure investment framework and support from policy-makers will foster the framework needed to nurture this pillar of a sustainable future.

 The continued support for the introduction of biobased products is a rewarding strategy for Europe’s decision makers in policy and business.
-Research on the biobased economy is already supported by a number of national governments as well as by various EU programmes such as FP7 or the European Technology Platforms (ETP).
-A significant increase in funding for bio-economic research has already been announced as part of the European research programme „Horizon 2020“ which will run from 2014 to 2020.
+Research on the biobased economy is already supported by a number of national governments as well as by various EU programmes such as FP10 or the European Technology Platforms (ETP).
+A significant increase in funding for bio-economic research has already been announced as part of the European research programme “Horizon Europe“ which will run from 2021 to 2027.
 European Bioplastics supports all efforts to strengthen R&D activities in Europe and welcomes any measures to facilitate the market introduction of bioplastics.

 A common label for Europe

-To the environmentally conscious customer, the advantages of biobased plastics give them a clear edge compared to conventional plastics, considering that about 80 percent of European customers want to buy products with a minimal impact on the environment (eurobarometer survey, European Commission, 2013).
-This of course means that the use of biobased plastics needs to be transparently explained and marketed: How much biobased content is in the packaging?
+According to the last Eurobarometer Survey conducted by the European Commission (2013), about 80 percent of European customers want to buy products with a minimal impact on the environment.
+The fact that biobased plastics display clear advantages over conventional plastics makes them attractive to the environmentally conscious customers.
+This of course means that the use of biobased plastics needs to be explained and marketed transparently: How much biobased content is in the packaging?
 How much CO2 emissions are saved?
 And was the biomass grown sustainably?
 These are questions that need to be answered.